joelek/bedrock/readme.md

 ### Null

 The Null type is used to represent the absence of a value.
-Null types are encoded using the tag `00` do not encode additional payload data.
+Null types are encoded using the tag `00` and do not encode additional payload data.

 <pre>
 00 (null)